nestauk/discovery_generative_ai/README.md

    2. The streamlit app is password-protected.
 You can either remove the password requirement from `app.py` or create a `.streamlit/secrets.toml` file and add `password='<MYPASSWORD>'`.

 ## Launch the prototypes

+### (Optional) Rebuilding the Pinecone database

+Three of the prototypes use the pinecone database to store and retrieve data.
+To rebuild the database:
+1. Create a `.env` file in the root of the project and add all keys listed in the `.env.examples`.
+2. Run `make build-pinecone`.
+This will delete the index if it exists and rebuild it from scratch.

+**Note:** We are using a free Pinecone database which is deleted after seven days of inactivity.
+If you get any errors like "this index does not exist", you might need to rebuild it.

 ### Running the prototypes locally with Docker